De Blasio decries ‘inhumane’ immigration policy

 Later Thursday, Trump said he was directing federal agencies to begin reuniting children and parents who had been separated, but no specific timeline was announced.

-Facing outcry, Trump had signed an executive order Wednesday to stop the separations and detain families together.
-The order moves parents with children to the front of the line for immigration proceedings, but it does not end a 10-week-old “zero tolerance” policy that calls for prosecution of immigrants crossing the border without legal permission.
+Facing an outcry, Trump had signed an executive order Wednesday to stop the separations and detain families together.
+The order moves parents with children to the front of the line for immigration proceedings, but it does not end a 10-week-old “zero tolerance” policy that calls for prosecuting immigrants crossing the border without legal permission.

 The Trump administration has said the policy is intended to deter illegal immigration.

 De Blasio visited an East Harlem shelter Wednesday where hundreds of children had been brought after they crossed the U.S.-Mexico border.
-He said he had only learned about their arrivals that day, despite them arriving months before.
+He said he had only learned about their arrivals that day, despite them having arrived months before.

 In Texas, de Blasio repeated the story of 9-year-old Eddie, a Honduran boy who he has said was taken from his mom and put on a bus from Texas to New York City.